JasonAHendry/deutsch-lernen/verbs.md

 Regular: False
 Vokalwechsel: a -> ä
-einladen is a seperable verb.
+einladen is a separable verb.

             | Person       | Singular | Plural |
             | ------------ | -------- | ------ |